 One of the aims of the project was to develop a guide for seed-savers to learn how to document heritage plants.
 This booklet has been prepared by NGO "Maadjas" which has many years of experience in documenting heritage plant varieties including vegetables, fruit-crops and ornamentals as well as traditional animal breeds.

-There was developed a plant documentation form to be used in making garden and plant documentations as well as three examples.
+A plant documentation form was developed to be used in making garden and plant documentations as well as three examples.

 The following garden expeditions were done:

-- June-July 2019 seed savers made garden expeditions in Latgale, Riga region and Kurzeme in Latvia.
+- July-August 2019 seed savers made garden expeditions in Latgale, Riga region and Kurzeme in Latvia.

-- September 2019 seed savers visited an uninhabitated farm in Dejret village in Denmark.
+- September 2019 seed savers visited an uninhabited farm in Dejret village in Denmark.

 - 28th September 2019 seed savers visited several gardens at Saaremaa island in Estonia.